algorithmica-org/en/eytzinger.md

 * **Spacial locality** is an access pattern where if a memory location is requested, it is likely that a nearby memory locations will be requested again in the near future. *This is like storing the kinds of beer that you like on the same shelf.*

-The main problem with binary search over a sorted array is that its memory accesses pattern is neither temporaly nor spacially local.
+The main problem with binary search over a sorted array is that its memory accesses pattern is neither temporary nor spacially local.
 For example, element $\lfloor \frac n 2 \rfloor$ is accessed very often (each search) and element $\lfloor \frac n 2 \rfloor + 1$ is not, while they are probably occupying the same cache line.

-We can overcome this by enumerating and permuting array elements in a more cache-friendly way, and chances are you already know this numeration.
+We can overcome this by enumerating and permuting array elements in a more cache-friendly way.
+The numeration we will use is actually half a millenium old, and chances are you already know it.

 ## The Eytzinger layout